Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Compact Groups

 \subsection{Selection Procedure}

 We show the flow chart of the selection procedure of the CGs and CG candidates in Fig.\ref{fig:flowchart}.
-The main steps are outlined as follow:
+The main steps are outlined as follows:

-{\bfseries Step 0}: Start from a galaxy with spectroscopic redshift (recessional velocity $V_i$) in turn.
+{Step 0}: Start from a galaxy with spectroscopic redshift (recessional velocity $V_i$) in turn.

-{\bfseries Step 1}: Filter out the foreground and background galaxies and only keep galaxies with $|V-V_i| < 1000 \rm{km/s}$.
+{Step 1}: Filter out the foreground and background galaxies and only keep galaxies with $|V-V_i| < 1000 \rm{km/s}$.
 In this step, these galaxies in the same magnitude range but without redshift measurements are considered as the same recessional velocity as $V_i$.

-{\bfseries Step 2}: Find the smallest circle that encircle $3\le N \le 10$ members.
+{Step 2}: Find the smallest circle that encircles $3\le N \le 10$ members.
 Write the radius of this circle as $\theta_G$ and mark the center of this circle as the coordinate of the candidate CG.
 Calculate the mean surface brightness inside the circle and check the compactness criterion.

-{\bfseries Step 3}: Find the nearest neighbour galaxy with spectroscopic redshift, write the distance to the CG center as $\theta_n$.
-In this step, all the galaxies in neighbour region without redshifts are considered as background galaxies.
+{Step 3}: Find the nearest neighbor galaxy with spectroscopic redshift, write the distance to the CG center as $\theta_n$.
+In this step, all the galaxies in the neighboring region without redshifts are considered as background galaxies.
 Check the isolation criteria.
 These CG candidates do not pass the isolation criteria, set $N = N+1$ and go back to Step 2.

-{\bfseries Step 4}: Separate CG candidates into 4 different catalogues according to the redshift status of galaxies.
-One is the conservative sample of CGs (hereafter cCGs) with spectroscopic redshifts for all the members and the nearest neighbour, the others with assumed redshifts are named as possibly CGs (hereafter pCGs).
-For the pCGs, there are three different kind of cases.
+{Step 4}: Separate CG candidates into 4 different catalogs according to the redshift status of galaxies.
+One is the conservative sample of CGs (hereafter cCGs) with spectroscopic redshifts for all the members and the nearest neighbor, the others with assumed redshifts are named as possibly CGs (hereafter pCGs).
+For the pCGs, there are three different kinds of cases.